Ganeshmoorthii/Daily-Learning/Learning-contents/HTTP Status Codes.md

-# 🌐 HTTP Status Codes – Daily Learning (17 June 2025)
+# 🌐 HTTP Status Codes

 ## 📘 What Are HTTP Status Codes?
 HTTP status codes are **3-digit responses** from the server that indicate the outcome of a client’s request to the server.